-One week after the outbreak of widespread demonstrations against the Qadhafi regime (and the government’s strong crackdown against them), the UNSC issued a press statement (22 February 2011) condemning the actions of the Libyan government.
-Four days later, the Council passed UNSCR 1970, referring the matter to the International Criminal Court and imposing an arms embargo, targeted financial sanctions, and a travel ban on the leadership of the regime.
+One week after the outbreak of widespread demonstrations against the Muammar Qadhafi regime in Libya and the government’s strong crackdown against them, the UNSC issued a press statement (SC/10180 of 22 February 2011) condemning the actions of the Libyan government.
+Four days later, on 26 February 2011, the Security Council passed UNSCR 1970, referring the matter to the International Criminal Court and imposing an arms embargo, targeted financial sanctions, and a travel ban on the leadership of the regime.

 Coerce the Qadhafi government to exercise restraint in its response to the protests, allow HR monitors into the country, allow humanitarian relief, and lift media restrictions.